 Getting started with KNEO Pi¶

 You can configure your KNEO Pi in two ways: either as an interactive computer with a desktop or as a headless system accessed remotely over the network.
 For a headless setup, no extra peripherals are needed.
 During the operating system installation, you can preconfigure the hostname, user account, network settings, and SSH access.
-However, if you prefer direct use of the KNEO Pi, you'll need these additional accessories:
+However, if you prefer direct use of the KNEO Pi, you will need these additional accessories:

 - A HDMI display